EWSoftware/PDI/README.md

+# Legacy Branch
+This branch is for use with Visual Studio 2010 through Visual Studio 2017 15.4.
+It uses standard MSBuild project files and only targets .NET 4.0.
+The version number on all PDI assemblies is 2015.1.19.0.
+**This branch is not likely to receive any future updates unless pull requests are submitted by third parties that still want to make use of this version.**

+All new development will be done on the master branch using Visual Studio 2017 15.5 or later and will use the new project format that supports .NET Standard.
+The master branch targets .NET 3.5, 4.x, and .NET Standard 2.0 and later.
+All subsequent NuGet packages will be generated off of the master branch.

 # EWSoftware.PDI Library
 The EWSoftware Personal Data Interchange (PDI) Library presents you with a complete set of classes that let you have access to all objects, properties, parameter types, and data types as defined by the vCard (RFC 2426),